 iCloud Photos, Shared Albums and My Photo Stream

 iCloud Photos: When you turn on iCloud Photos (previously called iCloud Photo Library) on a device, all the photos and videos on that device are uploaded to iCloud.
 You can access them from any other device with iCloud Photos turned on and view them online at iCloud.com.
-With iCloud Photos, you can also share photos and videos using an iCloud Link.
+With iCloud Photos, you can also share photos and videos with an iCloud Link.

-Shared Albums: when you turn on Shared Albums (previously called iCloud Photo Sharing) on a device, you can create and share photo and video albums and view those albums from any other device with Shared Albums turned on.
+Shared Albums: When you turn on Shared Albums (previously called iCloud Photo Sharing) on a device, you can create and share photo and video albums and view those albums from any other device with Shared Albums turned on.

-My Photo Stream: when you turn on My Photo Stream on a device (not available for new accounts), photos from the last 30 days are stored in iCloud.
-My Photo Stream stores a maximum of 1,000 photos across all your devices, and you can view them on any device with My Photo Stream turned on.
+My Photo Stream: When you turn on My Photo Stream on a device (not available for new accounts), photos from the last 30 days are stored in iCloud.
+My Photo Stream stores a maximum of 1,000 photos across all your devices and you can view them on any device with My Photo Stream turned on.
 Photos from other devices appear in a My Photo Stream album.